-Looking Glass rock, located near Brevard NC in Pisgah National Forest is one of the most popular waterfalls in The Blue Ridge mountains and the most visited waterfall in North Carolina.
-Not only is Looking Glass Falls large and beautiful, it's literally right next to a main road, making accessibility easy.
+Not only is Looking Glass Falls large and beautiful, the falls are literally right next to a main road, making accessibility easy.
 Looking Glass Falls is visible from the road, and getting an even better view is just a very short walk down some stairs.

 Looking Glass Falls Details